 The Law Library is open over 100 hours each week.
 Hours are posted outside the main door of the library and on its website at http://library.law.wisc.edu/about/information/.
 Handouts are also available at the Circulation Desk.
 Hours are increased during the weeks before final exams.
 Please check for revisions because library hours are subject to change.

 UW Madison has a large network of libraries across campus.
 In addition to the Law Library, law students are invited to use the facilities and collections of any campus library (subject to the rules and policies of that library).
 In turn, other campus and public users may also use the Law Library.
 For a list of all UW Madison campus libraries, see https://www.library.wisc.edu/libraries/campus-libraries/.

-In response to a request from the Student Bar Association to provide adequate study space for law students, access to the Law Library is limited during the exam period to law students, law faculty & staff, and individuals needing to do legal research or use library materials, including our federal documents collection.
+In response to a request from the Student Bar Association to provide adequate study space for law students, access to the Law Library is limited prior to and during the exam period to law students, law faculty & staff, and individuals needing to do legal research or use library materials, including our federal documents collection.
 More information is available at http://library.law.wisc.edu/about/policies/limitedaccess.html.

 Law students are given a green gargoyle sticker to put on their Wiscard to identify themselves (stickers can be obtained at the Circulation Desk).
 During limited access hours, monitors posted outside the library entrance will ask law students to show their Wiscard with gargoyle sticker.
 Your patience and cooperation with the monitors are appreciated.

 Students are not permitted in the library when it is closed.

 Students enrolled in the graduate LLM-LI, LLM, and SJD programs can reserve individual study carrels for ongoing research to the extent that carrels are available.
 Graduate law students can apply for a reserved carrel in the Law School's Graduate Programs office.